jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

 thing in this step is that you save your test file with a ``.test.ts`` extension next to the other regression test files.

 Now you want to run your test.
-Specifically you want to run the test against a build of JupyterLab that incorporates your Lumino fix.
+Specifically, you want to run the test against a build of JupyterLab that incorporates your Lumino fix.
 Here's how you would do that.